redstone-finance/redstone-oracles-monorepo/packages/radix-connector/analysis/README.md

 * Enums and tuples derived from known types,
 * Arrays and maps.

-In the context of *RedStone Oracles*, the payload is defined as a list of bytes, which can be transferred directly to the ledger.
+In the context of *RedStone*, the payload is defined as a list of bytes, which can be transferred directly to the ledger.
 This is because arrays, vectors, and U8 values have their corresponding SBOR encoders implemented.

 However, `U256` values do not have a direct SBOR encoder and must instead be transferred in a digit-based format,